bjornodinsson89/Odin/README.md

 Works great on mobile with easy-to-read tables.

 How to Install

 Odin Tools works as a simple add-on in your browser.
-Just a few steps to get started.
 What You Need:
 Any modern browser like Chrome, Firefox, or Edge.
 The Tampermonkey add-on from tampermonkey.net.